-SQL DATA The metadata from all processed data, along with user work product (document coding, tagging, redactions, etc.) is all stored in Microsoft SQL Databases.
-Two central databases are used that contain the information the operation of the entire environment, and a separate database is created for each Case.
+SQL Data The metadata from all processed data, along with user work product (document coding, tagging, redactions, etc.) is all stored in Microsoft SQL Databases.
+Two central databases contain the information used in the operation of the entire environment, and a separate database is created for each Case.
 The availability of this information via Microsoft SQL Server is essential for ongoing operation of EDT.

-SOURCE DATA When data is processed into EDT only the text and metadata is stored in the SQL database.
-Operations such as viewing, OCR, export, etc. require access to the original document in the location that it was processed.
-STORE DATA Some processing functions, such as the OCR and QA workflows, cause EDT to store different versions and formats of documents in a central location known as the "Store".
-Correct function of EDT will be hindered if data that is expected to be located in the Store is not available.
-APPLICATION MODULES The Importer, Loader and QA Manager applications are used to ingest and process data in a batch method initiated by Power Users.
-The EDT Agent module performs background tasks initiated by users interacting with the web interface, and the EDT Server module performs database creation and modification tasks.
-The EDT Web module resides on the web server and provides the interface to EDT for standard users.
+Source Data When native source data is processed into EDT only the text and metadata is stored in the SQL database.
+Operations such as viewing, OCR, export, etc. require ongoing access to the documents in their original locations.

+QA or OCR, in a central location known as the Common File Store (CFS, or just "Store").
+Correct function of EDT will be hindered if data that is expected to be in the CFS is not available.

+Application Modules The Importer, Loader and QA Manager applications are used to ingest and process data in a batch method initiated by Power Users.
+The Agent performs background tasks initiated by users interacting with the web interface, and the EDT Server module performs database creation and modification tasks.
+EDT Web resides on the web server and provides the interface to EDT for standard users.
+EDT Web uses the EDT File Service to access native and other files for display and download.
 Loss of availability of these modules will have different impacts on the application and each organisation's tolerance of these will vary.